duckietown/book-opmanual-duckiedrone/src/rpi-power/overview.md

 ```

 ### Battery charger and charging adapter
 The battery charger and charging adapter allow you to draw power from an outlet to recharge the LiPo battery of your Duckiedrone.
-The blue charger has a three 7-segments displays showing the voltage on each cell and the overall voltage of the battery while it is charging.
+The blue charger has a three 7-segments displays cycling through showing the voltage on each cell and the overall voltage of the battery while it is charging.

 ```{figure} ../_images/components-official/battery_charger.png
 :width: 400px